microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ![Marker](images/ASAInspector.png)

+>Note: Use of an Account Id and Account Key can accelerate your development process.
+However, hardcoding these values into your application isn't a safe practice and should be avoided for enterprise deployed solutions.
+For your end application, its suggested to use an Access or Authentication token.
+More information on how to setup and use AAD tokens with ASA can be found [here](https://docs.microsoft.com/en-us/azure/spatial-anchors/concepts/authentication?tabs=csharp#azure-ad-user-authentication).

 #### Azure Spatial Anchors on iOS
 If you are building Azure Spatial Anchors on iOS, you will need to take some additional steps after generating your XCode project through Unity.
 After exporting an iOS version of your application in Unity, do the following: